 Additional Internship Information

 As mentioned before, Haley House’s summer internship is unpaid but room and board are provided.
 Interns will reside with the live-in community in a 5-story brownstone that contains the soup kitchen, Haley House’s administrative offices, and three floors of living and community space.
 Interns will be rooming with 1-2 other interns in fairly modest living arrangements.
 23 Dartmouth Street, the location of the soup kitchen and internship residency, is in the heart of Boston’s South End.
 Food is shared in a common kitchen on the top floor.
 As residents of the community, interns will participate in house chores and weekly community dinners.
 Interns are expected to work approximately 30 hours/week in their primary and secondary placements.
 In addition, a strong emphasis is placed on presence and participation in community living.

-For further details about the Summer Internship contact Deena at firstname.lastname@example.org or begin the application process by submitting the summer internship form.
-The deadline for submitting the application is March 6th, 2015 at 5:00pm est. We will inform you of our decision by April 3rd, 2015.
+For further details about the Summer Internship contact firstname.lastname@example.org or begin the application process by submitting the summer internship form.
+The process for next summer will begin in early 2016.
 This internship is structured to accommodate the summer availability of most college students but is open to applicants of all backgrounds and life stages.

 Below is an example of a previous summer internship schedule.
 Schedules for the summer 2016 internship may differ from this.

 Fill out the summer application form here.
 The application for our 2016 summer internship will be available in early 2016.
 Please check then for more information!